West Yorkshire

 Leeds is just one of a ring five metropolitan councils covering the many cities, towns and villages of the conurbation of West Yorkshire.
 Around one-third of the West Yorkshire population live in the Leeds metropolitan district, just over ¾ million at the time of the 2011 census.

 In the City of Leeds metropolitan district a total of 99 councillors are elected.
 There are three councillors per ward across 33 wards.
 Councillors are usually elected for four-year terms, one councillor being elected in each of three years out of four.
-In 2018 all 99 were elected following a ward boundary review.
 A Lord Mayor of Leeds is elected from the council each year.
-An election of one-third of the council due to be held in 2020 has been postponed to 2021.

 Leeds City Council website.